anders94/order-matching-engine/README.md

 This is in its *early stages* and is *not currently functional*.

+## Why?

+Isn't an in-memory matching engine going to be faster?
+Probably, but there are other tradeoffs.
+Initially I simply wanted to see if this was possible.
+It turns out it is not only possible but fairly robust and, critically, a much simpler architecture.
+That’s mostly because everything that is easiest implemented as a singleton is implemented in the database.
+This design allows order submissions from a number of connected clients while guaranteeing time ordered transactions and transactional integrity.

 ## Prerequisites

 * PostgreSQL: version 11 or greater (with stored procedures support)